Facts & Policies

 Trip costs cover travel-related expenses including: accommodations while abroad, in-country transportation, guides/ translators, some touring/tickets to cultural and historical visits, and trip insurance.
-Trip payments may be made in multiple installments.
+Trip balances will be charged to the students Wake accounts.
 The full trip balance must be paid off before the trip departs.

-The cost of international airfare, course literature, visas and/or passports, meals other than those included in the trip itinerary, entertainment, and independent activities that are not part of the trip are not included in the program cost.
+The cost of international airfare (included with Cuba), course literature, visas and/or passports, meals other than those included in the trip itinerary, entertainment, and independent activities that are not part of the trip are not included in the program cost.
 Hotel rooms are priced for double occupancy; there is an additional charge for single room requests.

 Global Immersion Experiences are available to graduate students in the Wake Forest University School of Business.
 First and second year students in working professional programs (WPP) are permitted to apply for participation in any of the Global Immersion Experiences, with preference given to second year students.
 Space is limited and all travel groups will be capped at a number that optimizes student learning.
 Students applying for any program must be in good academic standing and are required to submit the following items for consideration:

 - Completed application

 - Russia/India/China and Cuba Courses: $700 nonrefundable deposit – due at time of application

 Professional Code of Conduct